ironcev/sharpen.rocks/content/news/sharpen-v0.6.0-async-and-await.md

 # Release Content
 {{< release "0.6.0" >}}

-As always, I would like to thank to all the runners of the [Sharpen Endgame](https://github.com/sharpenrocks/Sharpen/wiki/Endgame-for-v0.6.0) and to invite all of you reading these lines to participate in the next run.
+As always, I would like to thank all the runners of the [Sharpen Endgame](https://github.com/sharpenrocks/Sharpen/wiki/Endgame-for-v0.6.0) and to invite all of you reading these lines to participate in the next run.

 Finally, give Sharpen v0.6.0 a try on your own.
 As always, I'm curious about findings in your code ;-) Feel called to share them in the comments below.